 - Ice rental fees

-- Coaching fees (plus mileage if applicable)
+- Coaching fees

 - Office & CanSkate supplies such as markers to write on ice, ribbons, badges, report cards, stickers, cheques, postage, paper, etc.

 Your registration fees help to alleviate some of these financial costs, however, fundraising and various applicable grants are also needed.
 If you have any questions about your fees and how they are structured, please talk to an Executive Member.